 There is one conference proceedings paper investigating Dutch pronunciation variation from an aggregate articulatory perspective (Wieling et al., 2015).
 However, the present study is an extended version of that study, and offers a more detailed report of the methods and results presented by Wieling et al. (2015).
 In addition, this study does not only focus on dialect variation, but also on variation in standard Dutch.
-Note that the results presented here are slightly different from those discussed by Wieling et al. (2015), as in the present study the data was reanalyzed using an improved version of the generalized additive modeling software.
+Note that the results presented here are slightly different from those discussed by Wieling et al. (2015), as in the present study a subset of the data (i.e. only young speakers) was analyzed using an improved version of the generalized additive modeling software.

 Besides the three tongue sensors, we also glued three sensors to the lips and attached two sensors to the jaw.
 For the purpose of this study, however, we only focus on data from the three tongue sensors.

+Importantly, the patterns identified in the results were relatively similar when another normalization was used instead.
+This alternative normalization consisted of setting the most anterior (inferior) position of the T1 tongue sensor to 0 and the most posterior (superior) position of the T3 tongue sensor to 1.
+Consequently, this normalization can be seen as normalizing the inside of the mouth of each speaker between 0 and 1 in both directions.
+While the non-speech resting position was not involved in this normalization, we included the non-speech resting position as a control predictor in the models which were fit using this normalization scheme.

+Intuitively, a spline may be viewed as a flexible band which follows the (non-linear) pattern of the points.

+With generalized cross validation the data is repeatedly fit on a random subset of the data and then validated on the remaining part of the data.